 Physical, occupational, and speech therapists are experts in this area – and ideally, you can work with professionals who are experienced in working with brain tumor patients and/or neurological disorders:

-- Occupational therapists teach patients how to manage their side e ects so that they can go about their lives and perform daily activities, such as cooking, writing, and driving.
+- Occupational therapists teach patients how to manage their side effects so that they can go about their lives and perform daily activities, such as cooking, writing, and driving.

-- Speech therapists help people overcome problems understanding and producing language.
-Speech therapists also help with eating and swallowing caused when there are oral motor problems. ey teach patients how to improve their speech process and adjust how they verbalize or otherwise express themselves.
+- Speech therapists help people overcome problems understanding and producing language, as well as teach patients how to improve their speech process and adjust how they verbalize or otherwise express themselves.
+Speech therapists also help with eating and swallowing difficulties caused when there are oral motor problems.

 If you need them, there are assistive devices and exercises that can be prescribed by rehabilitation specialists.
-Handrails and grab bars, and bath or shower chairs are some. ere are also tools and tips to help with eating and dressing, and to help a person maintain computer access and independence.
+Handrails, grab bars, and bath or shower chairs are some examples.
+There are also tools and tips to help with eating, dressing, maintaining computer access and independence.
 Keeping track of issues and talking regularly with rehabilitation specialists can help you get the support you need.

 It is also useful to know about the federal and state programs that link people with services, technology, and funding.
 For example, the Americans with Disabilities Act helps people who experience a disability due to illness, like a brain tumor, but want to go back to work with reasonable accommodations.